 At CMX, we always welcome new and first-time speakers.
 We also have a commitment to diversity and inclusion at our events.
 Part of this means that we have a mix of new friends and old friends take the stage.

 Have a recording of yourself giving a presentation, doing a webinar, or on a podcast?
 Link it up.
 If you don’t, get a smartphone, tap record, present on a topic, and upload it to YouTube.
 We are looking for confidence speaking in front of a camera/audience!

-- 1 complimentary year of CMX Pro membership ($750 uSD value) and access to CMX Academy courses for free (valued at $499 USD each).
+- Access to all CMX Academy courses (valued at $499 USD each)

-- Coaching, process, and any assistance you need from us in getting you to the CMX Summit stage.
+- Coaching, process, and any assistance you need in getting to the CMX Summit stage

 How long will it take to hear back?

-You will hear from us whether your application is successful or not.
-We will reach out.
+Submissions close Friday, July 16 at 5pm PT.
+You will hear back from us whether your application is successful or not!

 If I’ve applied for a previous CMX Summit, do I need to fill out this application?

 If I’ve spoken before at Summit, can I submit an application?